• Skip to main content

 Silanes are silicones and are usually solvent-based (and too harsh for those avoiding toxins).

-Solvent-based sealers are not breathable.
+Solvent-based sealers may not be breathable.
 Some water-based sealers that are acrylic-based are partially breathable.

 Acrylic and polyurethane can both be quite tolerable for the chemically sensitive.
 I list more brands that are acrylic and polyurethane-based in the section on stains.